GabrieleGiuseppini/Floating-Sandbox/README.md

 - Water drag to simulate parts gliding underwater
 	- Requires maintaining convex hull and ship perimeter normals
 - Waves and splashes originating from collisions with water
-- Smoke
+- Smoke from fire
-- Storms and lightning
 - Multiple ships and collision detection among parts of the ships
-- Water pumps and anti-flood walls controllable via electrical switches (Mathias Garbe's idea)
-- Persistent settings
 - Ocean floor that gets dents when an impact occurs (Louis Benedict's idea)
 - Time-of-day cycle (i.e. day light change during the game)
-- Morse code sound before sinking, and ship horns
-- Auto-zoom when a ship is loaded
 - NPC's that move freely within ships
+- In-game ship editor

 These and other ideas will come out with frequent releases.